The Topics We Cover

 Tim

-1. Connect with contacts through introduction When you already know somebody that can introduce you to somebody else, this makes it easier to connect with strangers.
-LinkedIn also - might - recognize your efforts in this direction and reward you with a better score.
-Tip: when you visit a profile from a person you are not yet connected, look for the highlight batch that says: "X mutual connections".
+1. Leverage mutual connections to make the intro.
+When you already know somebody that can introduce you to somebody else, it gets easier to connect with strangers.
+LinkedIn might also recognize your efforts and reward you with a better score.
+Tip: when you visit a profile from a person you're not connected with, look for the highlight saying: "X mutual connections."
 This will show you who can give you a warm introduction to this person.

-2. Establishing trust with decision-makers Focusing on building relationships with senior level-people in your industry.
-For example: If you are a salesperson it won't hurt to be connected with multiple people at the same company.
-This increases your chances to get noticed by decision-makers in the prospect organization.
+2. Establishing trust with decision-makers.
+Focusing on building relationships with senior level-people in your industry.
+For example: If you are a salesperson on LinkedIn, it won't hurt to connect with heads of sales or marketing managers.
+This increases your chances of getting noticed by decision-makers in the prospect's organization.
+Moreover, when they hire for a new role or need your services, you'll be top of mind!

-3. Connect within your team Pretty straight forward: do make sure that you add your teammates in your contact folder.
+3. Connect within your team.
+Pretty straightforward: add your teammates to your connections.
 You can also help each other by providing warm introductions.
 Often, it's the easiest to start from within.

-4. Periodically reach out There is one statement from Stephen R- Covey in my head that tells me to "follow up or fail".
-Make sure that you not only connect to someone and then let the connection cool down.
-With important connections, I'd recommend reaching out periodically and adding value.
-I try to remember as much as possible when connection to someone.
-When I find a news or press article, that I know someone could benefit from I'll send it to them.
+4. Periodically reach out.
+There is one statement from Stephen R. Covey in my head: "Follow up or fail."
+Don't just connect with someone and then let the lead go cold.
+Instead, reach out periodically and add value to nurture the relationship (especially in sales).
+I try to remember as much as possible when connecting with someone.
+If I find a relevant article they could benefit from, I send it to them.

 LinkedIn Follow-Up Message Example: